istareatscreens/vle-simulator/README.md

-# Vapour-Liquid-Equilibrium Simulator (Flash simulator)
+# Vapour-Liquid Equilibrium Simulator (Flash simulator)

 This was my first venture into object oriented programming in Java back in 2018 a lifetime ago.